-The average outstanding debt principal balance increased primarily due to debt proceeds used to fund the growth in our Loan portfolio and stock repurchases.
+The average outstanding debt principal balance increased primarily due to borrowings used to fund the growth in our Loan portfolio.

 Provision for Income Taxes.
-For the three months ended June 30, 2018, the effective income tax rate decreased to 23.7% from 36.9% for the three months ended June 30, 2017.
+For the three months ended September 30, 2018, the effective income tax rate decreased to 23.9% from 37.1% for the three months ended September 30, 2017.
 The decrease was primarily due to the enactment of the 2017 Tax Act, which decreased our federal statutory income tax rate from 35% to 21%.
-Based on currently enacted federal and state statutory income tax rates, we believe our long-term effective income tax rate will decrease from 37% in past years to approximately 23% in 2018 and future years.